Mercy Ships: History

 In 1983, the Anastasis (the Greek word for "resurrection") began operations in the South Pacific, then moved to Central America and the Caribbean Sea in the mid-80s.
 The ship moved on to Africa in 1991 and remained in service there until 2007.
 The final port of call for the Anastasis was Monrovia, Liberia.

-Originally, Mercy Ships was a part of the YWAM (Youth with a Mission) family of Christian ministries, before becoming a standalone organization in 2003.
-The organization historically uses retired ocean liners and ferries that have been transformed into floating hospitals.
+Originally, Mercy Ships was a part of the Youth with a Mission (YWAM) family of Christian ministries, before becoming a standalone organization in 2003.
+The organization historically used retired ocean liners and ferries that had been transformed into floating hospitals.
 In 2021, however, its first purpose-built hospital ship, the Global Mercy, joined the fleet.

-Mercy Ships purchased the Norwegian coastal ferry MS Polarlys in 1994 and transformed it into the MV Caribbean Mercy, a hospital ship serving Central American and Caribbean ports.
-The ship offered berths for 150 crew and was equipped initially for field medical clinics.
-Over the course of several years, the ship was equipped with modern eye-surgery capabilities.
-The first eye surgery was performed on board the Caribbean Mercy in early 1997, while the ship was docked in Guatemala.
+Mercy Ships purchased the Norwegian coastal ferry MS Polarlys in 1994 and transformed it into the MV Caribbean Mercy, a hospital ship that went to Central American and Caribbean ports.
+The ship offered berths for 150 crew.
+Over the course of several years, the ship was equipped with eye-surgery capabilities.
 On land, volunteers from the Caribbean Mercy also provided dental, orthopedic and healthcare services.
 The Caribbean Mercy visited 138 ports of call and remained in service until May 2005.

 In 1983, the Canadian ferry formerly MV Petite Forte of CN Marine was donated to Mercy Ships to provide relief operations in the Caribbean.
-Initially christened the MV Good Samaritan, the ship was re-christened the MV Island Mercy in 1994.
-The 60-berth vessel remained in service until spring of 2001 before being sold as training ship Far East I. The countries it served included Brazil, the Dominican Republic, Guyana and Haiti.
+Initially named the MV Good Samaritan, the ship was renamed to the MV Island Mercy in 1994.
+The 60-berth vessel remained in service until 2000 or the spring of 2001 before being sold as training ship Far East I. The countries it served included Brazil, the Dominican Republic, Guyana and Haiti.
 The ship also reached beyond the Caribbean with relief and medical operations in Guinea-Bissau, Western Samoa, the Tokelau Islands and New Zealand.

-Since 2000, Mercy Ships has the 16,500-ton vessel Africa Mercy, which measures almost 500 feet long.
-The Africa Mercy has greater capacity than all three previous Mercy Ships combined.
-In May 2007, the Africa Mercy sailed into the port in Monrovia to meet up with the Anastasis, enabling crew, equipment, and supplies to be transferred from the oldest Mercy Ship to the new one.
+Since 2000, Mercy Ships has had the 16,500-ton vessel Africa Mercy, which measures almost 500 feet long.

 In 2007, the Africa Mercy made her official maiden voyage to Monrovia, Liberia, from the shipyard in England.
-In 2008, the Africa Mercy continued her service to Liberia, offering free surgeries, assistance in healthcare infrastructure development, and community-based preventive health care programs that benefited thousands of individuals and many communities.
+In 2008, the Africa Mercy continued her service to Liberia, offering free surgeries, assistance in healthcare infrastructure development, and community-based preventive health care programs.
 More than 1,200 surgical procedures and 10,000 dental procedures were completed, along with community health projects such as HIV/AIDS prevention and construction of wells and latrines.